Living Room Color Scheme: Everyday Moroccan

 Cerulean Blue + Mustard Yellow + Khaki Beige

 Taking a risk with color is a big step, but the payoff can be incredible.
 Balancing a bold color with neutrals and repeating the color are two keys to success.
 In this living room, a vivid cerulean blue colors the walls, and similar hues appear in the artwork, upholstery, and area rug, to carry the color through the space.
 A mid-tone khaki on the side table and sofa temper the blue, and mustard yellow accents provide further contrast.
+To balance a saturated wall color, try this living room paint idea: paint the top portion of the walls one color, install a chair rail, and paint the bottom portion of the wall a less saturated version of the top color (use colors on the same paint strip).

 Living Room Color Scheme: City Casual